Pre-heat oven to 110ºC bake (not fan bake).

 In a large metal, ceramic or glass bowl (not plastic), beat the egg whites until soft peaks form.

-Continue beating while adding the sugar a quarter of a cup at a time.
+Continue beating while adding the Chelsea Caster Sugar a quarter of a cup at a time.
 The mixture should get glossier and thicker with each addition and this should take at least 10 minutes.
-Beat in the vanilla, vinegar and cornflour.
+Beat in the vanilla, vinegar and Edmonds Fielder's Cornflour.

 Spoon mixture out onto the prepared tray into a dinner plate sized mound.

 Bake for approximately 1 1/2 hours, until dry and crisp and it lifts easily off the baking paper.
 Turn the oven off and leave the pavlova for at least an hour before removing from the oven.
 Finish cooling on a wire rack.

 When completely cool, place on a serving plate, swirl the top with the whipped cream and decorate with sliced or chopped fruit of your choice.